List of leaders of the communist rebellion in the Philippines

 In 1972, Ferdinand Marcos declared martial law in response to rising social unrest and the rising insurgency by the Communist Party of the Philippines and its armed wing, the New People's Army.
-Throughout the conflict, foreign countries such as communist regimes, China and Vietnam, aided the insurgency while the United States supported the Philippine government.
+Throughout the conflict, foreign countries such as the socialist states China and Vietnam, aided the insurgency while the United States supported the Philippine government and Marcos Regime.